 Take the right supplements.
 So-called adaptogens—substances that help your body deal with stressors—decrease cortisol and stabilize estrogen fluctuations.
 The herbs rhodiola and ashwagandha, often found in combination, may help.
 Starting dose is 200 mg each.
 Studies have found that black cohosh can reduce hot flashes and improve sleep.
 Take 40 mg twice daily.
 Evening primrose oil, starting at 500 mg, may help manage night sweats.

 Go Eastern.
 Trouble staying asleep?
-I treat this common problem with the Chinese remedy jujube (extract of red date).
+We treat this common problem with the Chinese remedy jujube (extract of red date).
 The starting dose is 250 mg.
 In Indian Ayurvedic medicine, Brahmi powder—a.k.a.
 Bacopa monnieri—mixed in warm milk (with a pinch of nutmeg and saffron) is a powerful sleep aid.
 Start with 100 mg.
 And learn to appreciate yourself and how far you’ve come.
 In Ayurveda, menopause is seen as a “vata” phase, an enriching time of transition, during which women are meant to be nurtured and respected.
 Nurture and respect yourself.

 For more information on how we treat the symptoms menopause with an integrative approach, please call us at 404.814.9808 to schedule an appointment with one of our providers.